 If you think you have the symptoms of either type of depression, immediately alert your psychiatrist.
 If appropriate, the treatment for depression frequently involves the addition of an antidepressant, an increase in dosage if one is already being used, and/or the use of behavioral techniques.

 There are no controlled studies on the relative effectiveness of different antidepressants for the treatment for depression in people with borderline disorder.
-However, studies of these disorders in people without borderline disorder, and experience, suggest that the following initial treatment strategies may have merit:
+However, studies of these disorders in people without borderline disorder, and experience, suggest that the following initial treatment strategies are often successful:

-Treatment for Depression in Bipolar Disorder-Depressed and Major Depression with Atypical Features
+Treatment for Depression in Bipolar II -Depression and Major Depression with Atypical Features

 Treatment for Depression in Major Depressive Disorder without Atypical Features

-Note: It is important in the treatment for depression to recognize that some antidepressants may cause an episode of mania or hypomania in patients with depression who have never experienced such episodes in the past.
+Note: It is important in the treatment for depression to recognize that some antidepressants, such as tricyclics, may cause an episode of mania or hypomania in patients with depression who have never experienced such episodes in the past.

 * Bipolar I and II, and major depressive disorders occur more commonly in patients with borderline disorder than they do in the general population.
 Bipolar II disorder is the most common type of bipolar disorder that occurs with borderline disorder.
 People with bipolar II disorder do not experience manic episodes as do those with bipolar I disorder, but do experience brief hypomanic periods and recurring episodes of depression.
-Depressions associated with bipolar disorder appear to be related to depressions referred to as atypical depression and seasonal affective disorder (SAD).
+Depressions associated with bipolar II disorder and those with atypical features often occur with depressions with seasonal cycles referred to as seasonal affective disorder (SAD).